IBM/db2sock-ibmi/tests/README.md

 ```

 #debug
+gdb is gcc environment debugger.

+However, if you wish to use dbx,
 dbx can produce 'internal error' on gcc objects.
 I use the following technique to keep the mess out.
 ```